Late capitalism: Open questions

+The unresolved questions were: "late" in what sense?
+In comparison to what?
+How do we know?
+What could possibly replace capitalism?
+The liberal economist Paul Krugman stated in 2018 that:

+"I've had several interviews lately in which I was asked whether capitalism had reached a dead end, and needed to be replaced with something else.
+I'm never sure what the interviewers have in mind; neither, I suspect, do they."

+Historical track record

-Admittedly there have been very severe "systemic" capitalist crises in the past.
+There have been very severe "systemic" capitalist crises in the past.
 During the Great Depression, for example, real GNP in the United States fell by 9.9% in 1930, 7.7% in 1931, and 14.8% in 1932.
 In 1931, federal tax receipts were roughly half their 1929 level.
 In 1932, industrial production in Germany and the United States was 47% below their 1929 level – the value of net output was roughly halved.
 In the United States, net investment turned negative, unemployment rose to a quarter of the labour force, and in 1933, the country suffered the most severe banking crisis ever experienced in peacetime.
 However, the economy did recover to "business as usual" eventually, and new economic growth was achieved (in some parts of the world, such as in the Eastern Bloc countries and China, the existing state power was overthrown, and the local business class was largely expropriated, ousted or eradicated for many years).

 Theories of "late capitalism" or the "decline of capitalism" failed to explain events like: